adrihacar/remote-telegram-shell/README.md

 # Remote Telegram shell
 > This is a program that uses Telegram to interact with a remote machine executing any command.
-You **don't need** the ip addres of the machine you want to connect to.
+You **don't need** the ip address of the machine you want to connect to.

 ## Prerequisites
 * [Get a Telegram Bot and a Token](https://core.telegram.org/bots)